Development and Demonstration of a Class 6 Range-Extended Electric Vehicle for Commercial Pickup and Delivery Operation 2020-01-0848

-Range-extended hybrids are an attractive option for medium- and heavy-duty (M/HD) commercial vehicle fleets because they offer the efficiency of an electrified powertrain and accessories with the range of a conventional diesel powertrain.
+Range-extended hybrids are an attractive option for medium- and heavy-duty commercial vehicle fleets because they offer the efficiency of an electrified powertrain with the driving range of a conventional diesel powertrain.
 The vehicle essentially operates as if it was purely electric for most trips, while ensuring that all commercial routes can be completed in any weather conditions or geographic terrain.
 Fuel use and point-source emissions can be significantly reduced, and in some cases eliminated, as many shorter routes can be fully electrified with this architecture.

 Matthew A. Jeffers, Eric Miller, Kenneth Kelly, John Kresse, Ke Li, Jesse Dalton, Michael Kader, Cole Frazier